jack-valko/Zabbix-Meraki-Discovery/README.md

 # Zabbix Meraki Discovery
 Monitor all of your Meraki devices with Zabbix using the Meraki API and SNMP.
-This template uses the script feature in Zabbix 5.4 and later to perform the heavy lifting against the Meraki JSON API to discover your organizations, networks, and devices.
+This template uses the script discovery feature in Zabbix 5.4 and later to perform the heavy lifting against the Meraki Dashboard API to discover your organizations, networks, and devices.

 ## What's new
 ##### January 22, 2022
 * FIX: Improved support for large Meraki networks
 * FIX: SNMP Interfaces template only added to Meraki devices that support SNMP
+* FIX: Discovery now ignores offline organizations and devices
-* Reduced load on Meraki API with caching
+* ENHANCEMENT: Reduced load on Meraki API with caching
-* Trigger warning on last check-in increased to 10 minutes
+* FIX: Trigger warning on last check-in increased to 10 minutes
-* Use of external scripts deprecated in favor of native Zabbix script
+* ENHANCEMENT: Use of external scripts deprecated in favor of native Zabbix script
 * Verified to work on Zabbix 6.0 Beta
 * Support for Zabbix 5.2 has been dropped